salesforce/speech-datasets/README.md

         # do training...

         # next() increments epoch & step within epoch automatically
-        # Note: current_position and epoch correspond to the the batch that was
+        # Note: current_position and epoch correspond to the the batch would be
-        # JUST yielded, not the batch that would be yielded if you called
+        # yielded if we call next() again, not the batch that was just yielded!
-        # train_loader.next() again!
         epoch = train_loader.epoch
         step_in_epoch = train_loader.current_position